 You can use the Freedom Flex to get 5% back on the bonus categories and use your other rewards credit cards to earn bonus points on other expenses.

 The Chase Freedom Flex card doesn’t have an annual fee.
-You have the opportunity to earn a $200 signup bonus by spending $500 in the first 3 months.

 Related: Chase Freedom Flex Review